barichd/brailleorch/borframework.md

 This phase is mainly focused on implementation of BMML, and basic build of the software.
 We can begin with the original BMML format, researching its DTD file and build braille equivalences according to excisting materials.
 Then we can enhance BMML to present more symbols.
 For how to deal with limited BMML materials and how to implement it, please read [the next chapter](#bmml).

 \+ First, choose a suitable programming language or language bundle.
 The software should be at least completely accessible.
 Use [NVDA](http://www.nvaccess.org) to test the GUI.

+\+ For line endings, I hope we use Windows format (cr-lf) to code the software and its format.
+It's easier to view the codes with Windows line endings in a plain text editor such as the common Notepad.

 \+ The software should accept any size of Musicxml files.
 Many large-scaled musical works can generate more than 50mb of single XML file, and if it's in UTF-16 format, the size is doubled.
 We should find a way to load and parse XML data as fast and light as possible.